-Maps: See our map.
+Maps: See our map below for more information.

 Access: From Leavenworth, start your odometer after you pass the gas station on the corner of Icicle Road and Highway 2 West.
 Drive 14.5 miles on Hwy 2 West and take a right on route #207 following signs to Lake Wenatchee/Fish Lake Recreation Area (or if traveling from Stevens Pass go 20.2 miles and take a left on #207).
 Go 4.4 miles on #207 and, after crossing cross the Wenatchee River, veer right on Chiwawa River Road.
 Follow this road past the Midway Store and Thousand Trails Campground to a dirt road #6100.
 Follow #6100 to the Deep Creek Campground and turn right on road #6101.
 Continue on #6101 for 6.7 miles until you reach Maverick Saddle (at the junction of road #6101 and #5200).
 Park here.
 Note: Road #6101 is not recommended for low clearance vehicles.